 GOAT: “Greatest of All Time.”
 In any field, these are people you think are above the rest!
 Think Abe Lincoln, Oprah Winfrey, Leonardo DiCaprio, JK Rowling, and my psychology professor who bumped my 89.6% up to an “A”.
 These idols are all ?.

-Ship: No, this is not in reference to a large boat (but if you use this term with a Gen Edger they might want to throw you off of one).
-Gen Edge teens use “ship” as a way to express support for a romantic partnership.
-For example, I ship Harry Potter and Ginny Weasley, but Edward and Bella are NOT meant to be.
+Ship: No, this is not in reference to a large boat (but if you use this term with a Gen Z’er they might want to throw you off of one).
+Gen Z teens use “ship” as a way to express support for a romantic partnership.
+For example, I ship Zendaya and Tom Holland,, but Timothée Chalamet and Kylie Jenner are NOT meant to be.

 DM: “Direct Message.”
 If you want to talk (or more often, flirt) with someone and don’t have their number, you just “slide into their DMs” – send them a message – on Twitter or Instagram.
 If they don’t reciprocate, you just slide right back out and frantically try to delete everything.